Yenchu/bootstrap-pagingtable/README.md

 updateError             |rowId, response    |Updating row failed. `rowId` is the id of the updated row. delete                  |rowId              |Before sending deleted row id to remote server. `rowId` is the id of the deleted row.
-If `isMultiSelect` is enabled, rowIds are joined as a string with `,` as a separator. deleted                 |rowId, response    |After sending deleted row id to remote server. deletError              |rowId, response    |Deleting row failed.
+If `isMultiSelect` is enabled, rowIds are joined as a string with `,` as a separator. deleted                 |rowId, response    |After sending deleted row id to remote server. deleteError             |rowId, response    |Deleting row failed.

 =======